cblevins/sp22-dig-stud/in-class/wordpress-intro.md

 - What are the similarities and differences in terms of content?
 - What are similarities and differences in terms of design and layout?
-- What one is more appealing or informative to you as a viewer - let’s say you’re thinking about taking a class with one of them or want to do some kind of project with them - what is helpful and what isn’t?
+- Which one is more appealing or informative to you as a viewer - let’s say you’re thinking about taking a class with one of them or want to do some kind of project with them - what is helpful and what isn’t?
 It’s okay to be honest. :)

 ## Wordpress Tutorials